drddas-kolkata/GA-Optimized-ARIMA-ETS-ELM/README.md

 # GA-Optimized-ARIMA-ETS-ELM
 # GA-Optimized Hybrid ARIMA-ETS-ELM Model
-This repository contains all the R scripts and dataset required to reproduce the experimental framework, model development, forecasting, and evaluation.
+This repository contains all the R scripts required to reproduce the experimental framework, model development, forecasting, and evaluation.

 # Repository Structure: